“Do you mind?”

 - Someone is making noise when you're trying to concentrate.

-- You're trying to watch a show on television, and someone in your family sits right in front of you so that you can't see.
+- You're trying to watch a show on television, and a family member sits right in front of you so that you can't see.

 You can also ask "Do you mind?" in a more friendly way when you're asking to use something that belongs to another person.
 For example: